Turkey Vulture

 These remarkable birds impress us with their soaring flight and help clean up the natural areas we enjoy.
 Contrary to the beliefs of some, turkey vultures do not kill live animals and present no danger to livestock.

-As scavengers, turkey vultures perform a valuable service by cleaning up the woods, grasslands and even roadsides.
+As scavengers, turkey vultures perform a valuable service by cleaning up the woods, grasslands, and even roadsides.
+Their ability to safely eat carrion containing pathogens such as anthrax and rabies helps reduce the spread of these diseases.
 Black vultures often rely on turkey vultures’ keen sense of smell to locate the carrion upon which they both feed.

 Title